Here Is The Simplest Advice For Anyone Trying To Lose Weight Or Eat Healthy

-As you push to make positive changes in 2015, the best advice is simply to ignore the cacophony of “expert” voices.
+The best advice, though, is to ignore the cacophony of “expert” voices.
 The secret to healthy eating is painfully basic.
-Michael Pollan articulated it memorably several years ago: “Eat food.
+Michael Pollen articulated it memorably several years ago: “Eat food.
 Not too much.
 Mostly plants.”

-Mark Bittman, a longtime advocate of sensible eating, makes the case for some similarly untrendy basics in a 2014 column for The New York Times, arguing that vilifying salt, fat, and sugar misses the real problem.
-There is a mounting public-health epidemic in this country around obesity, diabetes, and other problems associated with unhealthy diet and sedentary living, and the answer, Bittman says, is simple: “Eat Real Food.”
+Mark Bittman, a longtime advocate of sensible eating, makes the case for some similarly untrendy basics in his latest column for The New York Times, arguing that vilifying salt, fat, and sugar misses the real problem.
+There is a mounting public health epidemic in this country around obesity, diabetes, and other problems associated with unhealthy diet and sedentary living, and the answer, Bittman says, is simple: “Eat Real Food.”

 Almost all of the unhealthiest food — the products highest in bad fats, sugar, and salt — comes out of a bag or a box, not off of a tree or from the ground.